ZijiaLewisLu/SkinGAN/README.md

 Please download the Classification.tar and unzip it in the data folder.

-The extracted facial landmarks can be downloaded from [here](https://northeastern-my.sharepoint.com/:u:/g/personal/lu_zij_northeastern_edu/EcFYTILHf-BElHdainh35QIB4UMwvVUy91UqTjbvlu30IA?e=uXT7e2).
+The extracted facial landmarks are stored in `data/Results`.

-Unzipping the file will create a `Results` folder under `data`.

 To train the model, you can use command: